danielsaidi/website_danielsaidi/collections/_talks/2020-01-25-get-swifty.md

 location: DevSum
 location_url: https://www.devsum.se

-abstract: |
-  I gave this talk at Devsum 2020, on the Swift programming language its syntax and building blocks.
-We explored the basics of the language and used it to build an app in UIKit and SwiftUI.
+tags: devsum
+tags-extra: swift swiftui
 ---

+I gave this talk at [{{page.location}}]({{page.location_url}}) 2020, on the Swift programming language, and its syntax and building blocks.
+We explored the language basics and used it to build an app in UIKit and SwiftUI.

 {% capture assets %}{{ "assets/talks/200528/" | relative_url }}{% endcapture %}